Trump's disastrous end to his shocking presidency - KTVZ

 Trump’s disastrous end to his shocking presidency

-President Donald Trump is leaving America in a vortex of violence, sickness and death and as internally estranged than it has been for 150 years.
+President Donald Trump is leaving America in a vortex of violence, sickness and death and more internally estranged than it has been for 150 years.

 It took 200 years for the country to rack up its first two presidential impeachments.
 Trump’s malfeasance has led the country down that awful, divisive path twice in just more than a year.
 With House Democrats expected to formally impeach the President for inciting a mob assault on Congress on Wednesday, he will rely on the Republican enablers who refused to rein in his lawlessness to save him from conviction again.